-1. Introduction
+1. INTRODUCTION

-Urban areas are already home to 55 per cent of the world's population, and that figure is expected to grow to 68 per cent by 2050.1 Human wellbeing in cities relies on a complex web of interconnected institutions, infrastructure and information.
+Urban areas are already home to 55 per cent of the world's population, and that figure is expected to grow to 68 per cent by 2050.
+Human wellbeing in cities relies on a complex web of interconnected institutions, infrastructure and information.
 People are drawn to cities as centres of economic activity, opportunity, and innovation.
 But it is also in cities where stresses accumulate, and/or sudden shocks occur that may result in social breakdown, physical collapse or economic deprivation.
-That is, unless a city-and the systems it depends on - are resilient.
+That is, unless a city is resilient.